-SMC operations were inaudible during the day, and audible during evening and night-time periods of the operator attended noise surveys at this location.
-During the evening, and night-time operator attended noise surveys, SMC operations generated an Laeq(15minute) noise contribution of 39 dBA, and 43 dBA respectively.
-During the night-time, SMC generated an La1(1minute) noise level of up to 52 dBA.
-Taking into account distance and atmospheric absorption, noise levels at Williams are predicted to be below 35 dBA Laeq(15minute) and 45 dBA La1(1minute).
+SMC operations were audible during all periods of the operator attended noise surveys at this location.
+During the day, evening, and night-time operator attended noise surveys, SMC operations generated an LAeq(15minute) noise contribution of 32 dBA, 40 dBA, and 40 dBA respectively.
+During the night-time, SMC generated an LAmax noise level of up to 49 dBA.